Robust 3DGS-based SLAM via Adaptive Kernel Smoothing: Introduction

-Traditional SLAM paradigms often operate under the assumption that a high-fidelity, visually sharp representation is essential for accurate pose estimation\cite{euroc,non-local,li2024dl,li2023online}.
+Traditional SLAM paradigms often operate under the assumption that a high-fidelity, visually sharp representation is essential for accurate pose estimation\cite{euroc,66}.
 However, in the context of 3DGS, we argue that this may not always be true.
-Our core insight is that for the purpose of pose tracking, a slightly smoother or blurred rendered image can be more resilient to the noise inherent in the Gaussian parameters\cite{Robust}.
-We hypothesize that by enabling each Gaussian to influence a wider, more continuous region of pixels during rasterization, we can effectively regularize the rendering process\cite{denoising-point}.
-This controlled smoothing effect dampens the impact of individual outlier Gaussians, producing a more stable and reliable image for subsequent pose optimization, thereby decoupling the requirements for scene fidelity and tracking robustness\cite{Robust}.
+Our core insight is that for the purpose of pose tracking, a slightly smoother or blurred rendered image can be more resilient to the noise inherent in the Gaussian parameters\cite{41,42,58}.Theoretically, this strategy aligns with the principles of Graduated Non-Convexity (GNC).
+Photometric alignment in 3DGS-SLAM is a highly non-convex problem where rendering artifacts—caused by noisy Gaussian centers or scales—act as "sharp" local minima that trap the optimizer.
+By enabling each Gaussian to influence a wider, more continuous region of pixels, we effectively perform a smoothing operation on the cost function's landscape(as conceptually illustrated by the 1D toy example in Fig. \ref{fig:loss_landscape_comparison}).
+This allows the system to bypass the deleterious local minima induced by outlier Gaussians, facilitating a more stable and global convergence for camera pose tracking.This controlled smoothing effect dampens the potentially disruptive impact of individual outlier Gaussians, producing a more stable and reliable image for subsequent pose optimization, thereby decoupling the often conflicting requirements for scene fidelity and tracking robustness\cite{43,48,68}.